DCT

 The Invention Explained

-• Problem Addressed: The patent addresses the common problem of being unable to remove a nut or bolt because its head has become worn, stripped, or damaged, preventing a standard socket or wrench from getting a proper grip. (’981 Patent, col. 1:20-34).
+- Problem Addressed: The patent addresses the difficulty of removing a threaded fastener, such as a nut or bolt, after its head has become worn or stripped, preventing a standard socket or wrench from getting a proper grip (ʼ981 Patent, col. 1:20-34).

 Key Claims at a Glance

-• A body with a first and second end, and an opening extending from the first end.
+- A body with a first end and a second end.

-• The opening is defined by an internal surface and is sized to receive a threaded connecting device.
+- An opening at the first end, defined by an internal surface, which is sized to receive a threaded connecting device (e.g., a nut or bolt).

-• The internal surface is threaded in a direction opposite to the fastener to be removed.
+- The internal surface is threaded in a direction "opposite" to the direction in which the connecting device is threaded.

-• The opening continuously tapers from a larger first diameter to a smaller second diameter.
+- The opening "continuously tapers" from a larger diameter at the first end to a smaller diameter as it extends toward the second end.

-• The opening extends only a portion of the distance between the first and second end.
+- The opening extends "only a portion of a distance" between the first and second ends.

-• The second end includes an opening for engagement with a conventional removal tool (e.g., a socket wrench).
+- The second end includes an opening for engagement with a "removal tool" (e.g., a socket wrench).

-• Rotation of the body causes its internal threading to engage and rotate the connecting device for removal.
+- Rotation of the body causes the internal threading to engage the connecting device and rotate it in the appropriate removal direction.

 III.
 The Accused Instrumentality